nevinera/fray/intent.md

 There should seldom be more than 6 monsters on the board at once - we don't want the overlord's turn to take forever.

+### Notation

+In general, if you see two numbers separated by a slash, they represent an attack and defense bonus.
+Two numbers separated by an '@' (at symbol) represent attack bonus and damage.
+A "Full" action or attack costs a move AND a standard.
+The types are: Action, Reaction, Attack, Cast